 The indie play Murder's in the Heir features handsome Manipulative Bastard and Casanova Jordan Starkweather, a greedy, selfish, enormously cocky playboy who tries to con several people into killing his great-uncle Simon Starkweather for Simon's multibillion dollar estate.
 He doesn't give a rat's ass about anyone but himself — and his mother, Fiona, the only person in the show he shows genuine affection and caring towards.

 Teryn Loghain and his daughter Queen Anora in Dragon Age: Origins serve as each others' Morality Pets.
-No matter how much of a self-serving power-hungry Jerkass either is, they still love each other.
+No matter how much of a self-serving power-hungry Jerkass either is, they still love each other, though power never stops been a conflict between them.

 The sequel has Anders, who by the end of the game is an insane demonically possessed terrorist, but even at the height of his madness his most prized possession is the embroidered pillow his mother made for him, the only thing of his parents' he was allowed to keep when he was taken by the Templars at age twelve and imprisoned in the Circle Tower as a mage.
 His giving it away to Varric is a good sign that he's become a Death Seeker.